A complete guide to making money on Etsy

 Read more on How To Do Affiliate Marketing

 Running And Managing Your Account

 You’re now in.
 Your shop is ready and you can now watch the cash rolling in.
-Click the account dashboard to view your account statistics-see what you’re getting right, what you think you should change, and generally get a feel of your stuff.
+Click the account dashboard to view your account statistics-see what you’re getting right, what you think you should change, and generally get a feel for your stuff.

-On Etsy, you can also monitor things such as hourly activity, top keywords and traffic sources.
+On Etsy, you can also monitor things such as hourly activity, top keywords, and traffic sources.
 You can also check the traffic map to find out what countries customers are browsing from.
-This can be really handy to help you adjust your listings and net more buyers.
+This can be really handy to help you adjust your listings and get more buyers.
 In addition, there are tons of helpful tips and articles on Etsy, covering topics like photography, shipping, legal requirements etc.

 Etsy Fees And Taxes

 Setting an Etsy shop is absolutely free.
 You don’t have to pay for membership or incur any other expenses to set up your store, but you’ll incur these costs as default:

 - $0.20 for listing one item (you can refer a friend to open a shop and earn 40 free listings)